mchwalisz/smutools/README.md

-# Measurement tools
+# SMUTS - Spectrum MeasUrement ToolS

-Python scripts that aim to help running CREW experiments.
+Python scripts that aim to help running spectrum sensing experiments.

-There are tools for WiSpy device and TelosB Spectrum sensing application.
+There are tools for different device types like:

-# Usage
+- WiSpy

-1. Sensing
+- TelosB with spectrum sensing application
-2. GUI
+- Rohde & Schwarz FSV Spectrum Analyser

 # Installation